-I didn't have as much fun with my Raspberry Pi as I did with the Arduino.
-Like most people who bought them I just wanted something to fool around with, so in that regard I think a comparison is warranted.
-A lot of single board computers feel like they are just slow regular computers with some OS port (no unique character), struggling to be a full modern computer capable of OpenGL whatever full 1080p whatever.
-The Arduino on the other hand was very clean and easy to get started with and I found the language (some kind of C) very legible.
-It didn't take me long to get an Amiga mouse connected and it left me feeling very empowered by the sudden understanding of how things work and can be altered.
+I didn't have as much fun with my Raspberry Pi as I did with the Arduino UNO.
+Like most people who bought these boards I initially just wanted something to fool around with, so in that regard I think a comparison between the two is warranted.
+A lot of single board computers feel like they are just slow regular but slow computers, desperately struggling to be a full modern computer capable of doing full video / browsing / emulation.
+The Arduino is stripped down and was easier to get started with right away and the components can be handled by big clumsy fingers.
+I think the C syntax is full of superfluous garbage though.
+Still, it didn't take me long to get an Amiga mouse wired up to some pins.
+The sudden understanding of how things work is very empowering.
+Video.

 My overclocked-for-no-particular-reason Raspberry Pi running Raspbian.
 I didn't like Scratch, Python or C+OpenGL.
 RiscOS was snappy but unfortunately doing graphics is rather difficult using the included BASIC languages (the indexed screen modes are faked, I discovered).
 The two USB ports and lack of hot-swapping caused me some trouble (I don't have a hub).
 The SD card would get bent in the holder and developed contact issues.
-I think they use the smaller ones now.
+They use the smaller cards now.

 Winner of the ORAC lookalike contest is....
 RPi3!

 A design inspired by the HitBit F1XD MSX by Sony, the Amiga 500, Acorn Archimedes and other computers with colored keys.
 This would be just a USB keyboard + case.
 At the top is space for the SBC, PSU and peripherals (internal Loopy sticky printer???).
 This solution is scalable (economically) because people can get individual components and do their own thing inside.
-I'm thinking the vertical space next to arrow keys could be a GPIO hatch where e.g. a throttle gauge, trip pot, toggle switches, status/debug LEDs could be plugged in (or anti-piracy devices had this thing existed back then).
 Over the function key row there are two sliders, maybe for SysFan, Overclock... or Pong.

 Bananodore Fruitfly logo design.
 Obviously a play on the Apple and Commodore logo.
 Fruitfly translates to Bananfluga in Swedish.
 They are a simple yet complex little thing which can be experimented on in a quest for knowledge.